Judith Jamison: Performance career

-In 1964, after seeing Jamison in a master class, Agnes de Mille invited her to come to New York to perform in a new work that she was choreographing for American Ballet Theatre, The Four Marys.
+In 1964, after seeing Jamison in a master class, Agnes de Mille invited her to come to New York City to perform in a new work that she was choreographing for American Ballet Theatre, The Four Mary's.
 Jamison immediately accepted the offer and spent the next few months working with the company.
-When the performances ended and she found herself in New York without a job, Jamison attended an audition held by Donald McKayle.
-She felt that she performed very poorly in the audition and claimed, "I felt as if I had two left feet."
+When the performances ended and she found herself in New York without a job, Jamison attended an audition by Donald McKayle.
+She felt she performed poorly in the audition and claimed, "I felt as if I had two left feet."
 However, a few days later, a friend of McKayle's, Alvin Ailey, called Jamison to offer her a place in his company – Alvin Ailey Dance Theater.

-Jamison made her premiere with Alvin Ailey Dance Theater at Chicago's Harper Theater Dance Festival in 1965 in Congo Tango Palace, and in 1966, she toured Europe and Africa with the company.
+Jamison premiered with Alvin Ailey Dance Theater at Chicago's Harper Theater Dance Festival in 1965 in Congo Tango Palace; in 1966, she toured Europe and Africa with the company.
 Jamison had always had a strong interest in African identity; therefore, traveling to Africa with the company and having the opportunity to observe the culture first-hand was an exciting and valuable experience for her.
 Unfortunately, soon afterward, financial complications forced Ailey to put his company on a temporary hiatus.
-During this time, Jamison danced with Harkness Ballet and served as an assistant to the artistic director.
+During this time, Jamison danced with Harkness Ballet and assisted the artistic director.
 However, she immediately returned to Alvin Ailey Dance Theater when the company re-formed in 1967.
-Jamison spent the next thirteen years dancing with Alvin Ailey Dance Theater and learned over seventy ballets.
-"With Ailey`s troupe, Jamison did many U.S. State Department tours of Europe, going behind the Iron Curtain as well as into Asia and Turkey.
-She danced quite a bit in Germany, which she says became her "second home".
-Throughout her performance career with the company she danced in many of Ailey's most renowned works, including Blues Suite and Revelations.
+Jamison spent the next thirteen years dancing with Alvin Ailey Dance Theater and was Ailey's muse.
+"A performer of great intelligence, warmth and wit," said The New York Times, Jamison learned over seventy ballets.
+"With Ailey's troupe, Jamison did many U.S. State Department tours of Europe, going behind the Iron Curtain as well as into Asia and Turkey.
+She danced quite a bit in Germany, which she said became her "second home".
+Throughout her performance career with the company, she danced in many of Ailey's most renowned works, including Blues Suite and Revelations.